jazzsun000/Data-analysis-on-Last.fm-user-data/README.md

 This analysis show you the basic understanding of last.fm user data and provide you the insight of user

-1. a) A graph showing the Daily Active Users(DAU);
+a.
+A graph showing the Daily Active Users(DAU);

-2. b) A graph of Daily Active Users divided by Monthly Active Users (DAU/MAU);
+b.
+A graph of Daily Active Users divided by Monthly Active Users (DAU/MAU);

-3. c) A graph or two that illustrates something about how these users engage with Last.fm.
+c.
+A graph or two that illustrates something about how these users engage with Last.fm.